 How to get the most out of your pet’s microchip

 To get the most out of your microchip, follow these simple veterinarian-approved steps:

-- Register the microchip and keep contact information in the microchip registry’s database up to date.
+- Register your pets microchip and keep contact information in the pet microchip registry’s database up to date.
 If you move or get a new cell number, update your pet microchip.
 It’s a good idea to check on this yearly.
 For convenience, look for a microchip company that makes the process easy.
 24Petwatch offers a convenient online portal to support you in quickly updating your information at your convenience.

 - Don’t assume your shelter dog or cat is microchipped.
 Instead, have your veterinarian do a chip check using a universal scanner.

 - Don’t wait until your dog or cat is an adult.
 Puppies and kittens can be injected with a microchip at eight weeks of age or older.

 - Be sure to report your pet missing to the company you used to register your pet’s microchip as soon as possible.
 The faster you do so, the better your chances of a successful reunion.
 24Petwatch makes it easy to report your pet as lost or found online.